Lightning Photography Guide (2024)

 Elevated storms migrating across the Channel taken with the Canon 700D.
 Love those undulating bases.

-The camera I invested in was an entry level DSLR - the Canon 700D.
-After chasing the occasional French imports for a year or so, I then invested in the Canon 80D.
-Having acquired some extra lenses, I found myself in Tornado Alley again the following year.
+After chasing these French imports for a year or so, my ambition grew to investing in a Canon 80D which I still own today.
+Having acquired some extra lenses, I found myself back in Tornado Alley again the following year following a 5 year hiatus.
 Here I met Dave and Arron who would subsequently go on to form See Nature’s Fury.
-Though 2017 was a poor season overall, it seriously kickstarted my drive to photograph storms and in particular, lightning.

 Huge lightning bolts and rainfall from the MCS that crossed Brighton in 2017.